December tornado record crushed by historic onslaught of storms in U.S.

 - The preliminary death toll of 90 from the Dec.
 10 outbreak exceeds many other modern tornado outbreaks and is unprecedented for the month.
 Before 2021, the deadliest known December tornado outbreak killed 47 in 1953.

-An unusually prolific derecho
+An unusually prolific derecho on Dec.
+15

 Severe thunderstorm complexes capable of producing hundreds of significant wind gusts, known as derechos, can cause damage similar to a low-end tornado over dozens of counties.
 These storm clusters tend to require wide regions of warm, moist air and organizing wind shear (changing winds with altitude), making them few in summer and quite rare in winter.

-Newsworthy derechos in recent years have included one that struck Iowa in August 2020, and another that impacted the Mid-Atlantic in June 2012.
+Newsworthy derechos in recent years have included one that struck Iowa in August 2020 and another that affected the Mid-Atlantic in June 2012.
 Both featured great amounts of atmospheric instability and were responsible for widespread damage.
-Those thunderstorm complexes produced respectively 53 and 37 reports of wind gusts that exceeded 75 miles per hour.
+Those thunderstorm complexes produced 53 and 37 reports of wind gusts, respectively, that exceeded 75 miles per hour.

-The derecho on Dec.
+The derecho Dec.
 15 produced 63 such reports in the Upper Midwest, smashing previous records for any time of year.
-That it happened outside of the warm months of the year, especially so far north, is astonishing.
+That it happened outside of the warm months, especially so far north, is astonishing.

 The tally of tornadoes the derecho spawned was also remarkable.
 The count is up to at least 79, surpassing the Dec.
 10-11 event.
 It brought 15 tornadoes to Minnesota; before, there were none in the modern record in that state during the December.
 Weather.com wrote “Iowa and Nebraska each quintupled their past December tornado tallies.”
 Numerous tornadoes touched down in central and western Iowa, where they hadn’t previously in December dating back to at least 1950.